ebube-obodo/Hashing-a-file/README.md

             return None
     else:
         return None
-#i stored the hash value default as sha256 and genaretes a hash vale for the file
+# The hash value is stored by default as sha256 and generates a hash value for the file.

 def kepthash(Hashfile, hashedvalue, hashtxt='hashes.txt'):
     try: